Do you want to learn how to decoupage the right way? This tutorial shows you the seven most important steps to Mod Podging correctly!

 Do you want to be a perfect Mod Podger?
-Who doesn't want to be great at decoupage, I ask!
+Who doesn't want to learn how decoupage and be great at it, I ask!
 I've been decoupaging for a long time, and I've got a tried-and-true method that I wanted to share with you.

 STEP ONE: Prepare your surface.
 Almost any surface can be used to create a decoupage project.
 Suitable surfaces include wood, papier mache, terra cotta, tin, cardboard and glass.

 STEP TWO: Pick your Mod Podge formula.
 If you aren't sure what to pick, that's totally understandable – that's why I've written this Mod Podge formula guide that you should visit.
 It explains everything.

 - Fabric – Wash and dry the fabric (do not use fabric softener).
 Iron (if necessary) and then lay out on a covered work surface.
 Wax paper is preferable for covering your table.
 Using a brush, paint a light coat of Fabric Mod Podge onto your fabric.
 Allow to dry.
 This will allow you to cut the fabric like paper without frayed edges.

 - Paper – Most items, especially thicker papers and scrapbook papers, are ready to be Mod Podged as is.
 If you are working with thinner sheets of scrapbook paper or inkjet printouts, it may help to spray your paper with a clear acrylic sealer before Mod Podging.
 Spray both sides and allow to dry before using.

 - Tissue Paper – There is nothing that you need to do to prepare tissue paper, but just be advised that because it is so thin, it is very difficult to Mod Podge without wrinkles.
 The good news is that wrinkles are typically part of the charm of using tissue paper and add a little character to your surface.
 Mod Podge tissue paper carefully so that it doesn’t tear.

 STEP FOUR: Cut your items to fit your surface.
 Measure as necessary, with a ruler and a pencil, and trim your items to fit.
 You'll be much happier if you cut everything to fit before Mod Podging as opposed to after.

 Too little Mod Podge and you will get wrinkles – and you can always wipe away excess Mod Podge.
 Place your item(s) to be decoupaged on top of the Mod Podge and move onto step six.

 Tip for working with large pieces: smooth from the center outward.
 Air bubbles can be removed with the Mod Podge Tool Set.
 Use the squeegee with smaller items such as trays – it was developed specifically for getting into corners.
 Use a brayer for larger items such as furniture.

 STEP SEVEN: Add a protective coat of Mod Podge to your project using a sponge or flat brush.
 Allow to dry and then repeat.
 The number of coats you finish with is up to you, but we recommend at least two.